 (i) The actual or estimated peak load and minimum load data at any relevant line section(s), including daytime minimum load and absolute minimum load, when available.
 If not readily available, whether the generator is expected to exceed minimum load on the circuit.

 (j) Whether the point of interconnection is located behind a line voltage regulator and whether the substation has a load tap changer.

+(_) Limiting conductor ratings from the proposed point of interconnection to the distribution substation.

 (k) Number of phases available on the electric utility medium voltage system at the proposed point of interconnection.
 If a single phase, distance from the three-phase circuit.